mdn/translated-content-de/files/de/web/api/document_object_model/introduction/index.md

 const addChild = document.body.querySelector("#add-child");
 addChild.addEventListener("click", () => {
-  // Fügen Sie nur ein Kind hinzu, wenn wir nicht bereits eines haben
+  // Only add a child if we don't already have one
-  // zusätzlich zum Textknoten "parent" if (parent.childNodes.length > 1) {
+  // in addition to the text node "parent" if (parent.childNodes.length > 1) {
     return;
   }